Erikvdv/litelement-realworld/README.md

 ## TODOs
 - [x] Setup basic application architecture
 - [x] Setup build pipeline
-- [ ] All functional feature implemnted
+- [ ] All functional features implemented
 - [ ] Setup unit testing
 - [ ] Setup integration testing
-- [ ] A variant with RxJS with redux-observable
+- [ ] A variant with RxJS and redux-observable
 - [ ] A variant with RxJS and Observable-Store